MuleSoft Composer – Salesforce Integration with Clicks, Not Code

 Summary

-Anyone familiar with Salesforce understands that empowering Admins or “no-code” developers is key to accelerating agility and productivity.
+Anyone familiar with Salesforce understands that empowering admins or “no-code” developers is key to accelerating agility and productivity.
 Tools such as MuleSoft Composer remove the need to wait for development resources to become available, enabling Admins to build integrations and logic using declarative features.

 We can’t wait to hear about some of the integration recipes that Salesforce Admin’s come up with!
 Let us know in the comments below…